Mission Critical Email

-- did the email bounce back with any error messages, if so what is the exact message? – always keep and forward a copy if possible
+- Did the email bounce back with any error messages?
+If so, what was the exact error?
+Always keep a copy of the error message.

-- if you did not get a bounced back message what was the exact date and time the message was sent and what was the recipeint’s email address?
+- If you did not receive bounce back or error message, what was the exact date and time the original message was sent, and what was the recipeint’s email address?

 The next step is usually to check if the client domain / email server is listed on any common blacklists.

-If there are no public blacklist hits then things get a bit more complicated.
+If there are no public blacklist hits then, things get a bit more involved.
 We then start looking for:

-- an issue with the sending domain authentication records
+- any issue with the sending domain authentication records

-- an issue with the delivery MTA (mail transport agent) requiring a delivery trace and checking of mail delivery logs where possible.
+- any issue with the delivery and receiving MTA’s (mail transport agent) requiring a delivery trace and checking of mail delivery logs where possible.
 We can not check logs on 3rd party services such as Google or iiNet.

 More and more mail service providers are requiring “domain level” authentication of email being delivered.
-These systems were created to reduce the amount of spam reaching inboxes and include things like DKIM, SPF and DMARC records added to a domains DNS entries.
-This is a little complicated and I won’t go into detail here – but it will suffice to say that most delivery issues can be attributed to issues with these records.
+These systems were created to reduce the amount of spam reaching inboxes and include specifications such as DKIM, SPF and DMARC records.
+These records are added to a domain’s DNS entries.
+This is a little complicated and we won’t go into detail here – but it will suffice to say that quite a few delivery issues can be attributed to issues with these records.
 If these records are all in-order than we need to look elsewhere for the cause. [more info on DKIM, SPF and DMARC here]

 Transport Level Logs